doicm/WOFFEnemyRandoPy/readme.md

 you to the folder.
 Put the enemyRando folder in the WOFF folder next to the WOFF executable.

-NOTE 2: I highly recommend creating a backup of your primary save file.
+2.)
+I highly recommend creating a backup of your primary save file.
 You can usually find it on Windows in the following:

   %USERPROFILE%\Documents\My Games\WOFF\<user-id>\savedata\